Cultural appropriation: Cultural evolution

-Ezedimbu at al. write that popular discourse on cultural appropriation misuses the concept and enables cancel culture.
-In 2019, Ash Sarkar called cultural appropriation "an imperfect term mobilised in imperfect contexts", writing that charges of cultural appropriation by young people of color in Britain are often partially motivated by a precarious sense of connection to their heritage.
-Afua Hirsch called discourse on cultural appropriation in the media unsophisticated, telling writer George Chesterton in 2020: "I’m often asked to come on TV whenever a pop star wears cornrows and defend the idea that I would like to police their hairstyle.
-There is little interest in the broader picture of imperial racism and white supremacy that forms the context.
-So it ends up being a reductive conversation about whether it’s OK for white people to do something, which is not my business."
+Lack of ownership of culture

 Mathias Siems says that cultural appropriation as a concept presents problems in legal and ethical reasoning.
 He writes that the notion of intellectual property rights as applied to cultural appropriation is complicated by the fact that some supposed cultural "properties" belong to groups "too large to have any reliable mechanism that would operationalise ... a consent procedure [by which the group could collectively agree to an instance of appropriation]", citing women as an example.
 He also writes that "a general rejection of any form of cultural appropriation would be harmful for societies", impeding the benefits of cultural mixing.